Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d’Estournel 1995 90p

 Tasted in June 2022.
-I’m not convinced this vintage was splendid on both Left and Right banks.
+I’m not convinced this vintage was splendid on both the Left and Right banks.
 Merlot ripened, in my opinion, better than Cabernet Sauvignon.
 Cos in this vintage displayed some peppery notes and a slight lack of ripeness.
 Edgy, firm, and stern.
 Maybe it will soften at some point in its life.

 Cos d’Estournel 1988 94p

 Tasted in June 2022.
-This vintage is considered better on Right Bank than on the Left because Merlot ripens perfectly.
+This vintage is considered better on the Right Bank than on the Left because Merlot ripens perfectly.
 Wines on the Left Bank suffered a little from Cabernets not reaching perfect maturity.
 Cos made much more than solid wine.
 Very Cabernet Sauvignon wine with tobacco/cigar box, wet earth, cassis, and black truffle.
 Robust, strong backbone, vibrant, splendid complexity, and long aftertaste.
 It’s classic St. Estephe wine for long-term cellaring.

 Cos d’Estournel 1986 95p